tno-terminology-design/tev2-specifications/docs/specs/syntax/41-mrg-refs.md

 ## Predefined MRGRef Sorters {#predefined-mrgref-sorters}

-Sorters are similar to [converters](@), in that they can either specify a predefined way of sorting glossary entries, or a [Handlebars expression](https://handlebarsjs.com/guide/#what-is-handlebars) that specifies how to sort them.
+Sorters are similar to [converters](@), in that they can either specify a predefined way of sorting glossary entries, or a [handlebars template](@) that specifies how to sort them.

 The predefined sorters for glossary generation are: